shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-campaign-best-practices.md

 ---
 title: Video Campaign Best Practices
-description: This page provides you with a list of best practices to ensure maximum delivery and success for your video campaigns on the Xandr platform. ms.date: 10/28/2023
+description: This page provides you with a list of best practices to ensure maximum delivery and success for your video campaigns on the Microsoft Advertising platform. ms.date: 10/28/2023
 ---